dandeviant/Daffman-File-Manager/README.md

 - If you are to use client-side MD5 checking, create another page for file upload
 - Display errors of fileexist in the page, not in browser page

+- For Path Display, separate the output by folder name
+- Display the path in separate words, not in one line as in 'pwd' output
+- Make it pretty
 ---

 ### About